One idea is all it takes

 employee-led innovation culture

 Innovation is at the core of our DNA.
 Since 1976, thousands of ideas have been suggested by employees at all levels.
 And when people know they have a voice, we thrive not only as an organization but as human beings too.
-At HCL Technologies, we call this culture of innovation Ideapreneurship.
+At HCLTech, we call this culture of innovation Ideapreneurship.

 Ideapreneurship is based on the fundamental belief of inverting the organizational pyramid and engaging, enabling, and empowering everyone at all levels within the organization.
 The employees are challenged to think, look within and look into the future, to come up with solutions for operational and business challenges.